Adebukola-Israel/Learsi-media/README.md

 # Learsi-media
-Here is a platform that update you with the latest brand website that is friendly to the user.
-And eye catching website.
+Here is a platform that updates you with the latest brand website templates that are user-friendly.
+An eye catching website.